Tools

 Probably the most versatile tool out there.
 Perfect to get started and much better than Microsoft Excel spreadsheet to share publicly and work together on it.

-We made a template that you can easily copy and adapt to your own needs to keep track of the money in and out.
+We made that you can easily copy and adapt to your own needs to keep track of the money in and out.

 Exemples: